McKinney Probate Lawyers for Administration and Litigation

 Depending on whether the decedent left a will, as well as the size of his or her estate, there are a number of probate options that may be available.
 Most probate proceedings in Texas use what is known as “independent administration.”
 Independent administration allows the personal representative to perform his or her duties without seeking court approval, which speeds up the process and reduces the costs involved.
 Learn more about independent administration and other types of probate in Texas.

 Experienced Representation for Probate Litigation

-Our McKinney Probate Lawyers Explain How to Prepare for Probate in Texas
+Our McKinney Probate Lawyers Explain 7 Ways to Prepare for Probate in Texas

 If you have recently lost a loved one and are preparing to go through the probate process, there is a lot you need to know.
 While probate can be confusing, it does not have to be scary, and understanding what you can expect during the process will help alleviate some of the stress involved.

 Here are seven facts to know if you are preparing for probate in Texas: